It takes about 20-30 gallons of boiled down maple tree water to make one gallon of light amber colored syrup, labeled as Grade A.

 Consumers in the know, however, choose the Grade B syrup for the higher mineral and nutritional content.
-These savvy consumers have long enjoyed lower prices for the Grade B product, but this may soon be ending.
+These savvy consumers have long enjoyed lower prices for the Grade B product, but this may be at an end.

-By 2013, new international standards for labeling maple syrup will come into effect with Grade B no longer used.
+New international standards for labeling maple syrup have come into effect such that Grade B is no longer used.
 The new system for categorizing maple syrup is designed with the express purpose of eliminating discrimination against the darker syrup.

-As a result, all maple syrup will be labeled Grade A with four identifying colors: Golden, Amber, Dark, and Very Dark.
+As a result, all maple syrup is now Grade A with four identifying colors: Golden, Amber, Dark, and Very Dark.

 With all syrups labeled the same, equality in pricing is the anticipated result.

-So, stock up on Grade B while you still can.
+So, stock up on cheaper, darker Grade B if you still can.
 Once the inferior Grade B is removed from the label, this most flavorful and nutritious of syrups will be commanding a higher price much the same as the lighter colored, blander, and more plentiful syrup.